 Field-hunting tip

-Look in oxidized zones of copper ore deposits country — that is the host setting where plancheite typically forms.
+Look in oxidized zones of copper ore deposits country, the host setting where plancheite typically forms.
 If you start seeing chrysocolla, malachite, dioptase in float, you are in the right ground.
 Field specimens usually show a botryoidal, fibrous, acicular aggregates habit, so train your eye for that shape before scanning the outcrop.